pyronear/pyro-envdev/README.md

 3. **localstack**: Emulates AWS S3 using LocalStack.
 4. **pyro-engine**: Pyro Engine service.
 5. **promtail**: Log shipper for collecting logs from Docker containers.
+6. **reolink_dev**: a service which imitate a reolink camera by sending back pictures of fire

 ### Accessing the API
 Once the services are up and running, you can access the Pyronear API at `http://localhost:8080`.